aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing/signatureline/showdate/_index.md

 second_title: Aspose.Words for .NET API Reference
 description:
 type: docs
-weight: 70
+weight: 90
 url: /net/aspose.words.drawing/signatureline/showdate/
 ---
 ## SignatureLine.ShowDate property

 Gets or sets a value indicating that sign date is shown in the signature line.
-Default value for this property is true.
+Default value for this property is **true**.

 ```csharp
 public bool ShowDate { get; set; }